leondotle/BH-js/README.md

 # Built-In Prefs and Scripts

 ## Essential Patches
-Adds some essential patches to the game's code to allow the script to remain executing.
+**DO NOT DISABLE!!** Adds some essential patches to the game's code to allow the script to remain executing.
 Keep this enabled unless you really, *really* know what you are doing.

-## Spoof Admin
+## ~~Spoof Admin~~
-Make the Blooket website running on your computer think that you are an administrator of Blooket. **NOTE:** In most cases, this does not grant you any extra features due to server-side checks.
+This hack is basically USELESS because almost all features of this hack are patched by server-side checks.
+Make the Blooket website running on your computer think that you are an administrator of Blooket.

 ## Spoof Plus
 Make the Blooket website running on your computer think that you have a Blooket Plus subscription. **NOTE:** In some cases, this does not grant you any extra features due to server-side checks.
+Early access game modes (like Fishing Frenzy) are unlocked, but adding folders are not.
+This hack also makes your profiles display Blooket Spoofed Plus

 ## Unlock All Blooks
-Unlock all the blooks in Blooket when you play a hosted game. **NOTE:** This does not add all blooks to your account, it just makes them available for you to choose in a live game.
+Unlock all the blooks in Blooket when you play a hosted game.
+This also unlocks a few blooks that cannot be obtained legitly! **NOTE:** This does not add all blooks to your account, it just makes them available for you to choose in a live game.

 ## Bypass Random Name
 Use a custom name, even when the host has "Use Random Names" enabled.